Shopify/shopify-api-js/README.md

 # Getting started

-Before your App can make any requests to the Shopify backend, you'll need to set up a few environment variables so you can initialize the library.
+Before you start building your app, you'll need to perform the steps below.
+This guide assumes you already have [yarn](https://yarnpkg.com/) installed.

 ## Install dependencies

 This step will generate your app's `package.json` and install the following necessary dependencies:
-- `@shopify/shopify-api` - this library
+- `@shopify/shopify-api`—this library
-- `dotenv` - tool to read from `.env` files
+- `dotenv`—tool to read from `.env` files
-- `typescript` - TypeScript language
+- `typescript`—TypeScript language

 Furthermore, if using Express you will also need to add the `express` package as a dependency.